2020PB/police-brutality/reports/Oregon.md

 Footage shows police chasing protestors while a dispersal order is being given.
 At various points during the footage, police can be seen striking, punching and shoving protestors.

-tags: shove, strike, punch, push, protestor
+tags: shove, strike, punch, push, protester

 id: or-portland-93